- Articles and Reports

 |Five bombs:||At least 1.6 years|

 These estimates are the minimum theoretical times it would take Iran’s known installed centrifuges, operating continuously at their proved capacity, to accomplish the required amount of work.
 It assumes that only the IR-1 centrifuges, which have been successfully operating in production mode for some time, would be used.
 The time actually needed in practice would be greater.

 In addition, the enriched uranium produced would be in a gaseous compound (UF6).
 It would take additional time to convert the uranium in the gas to metallic form, and then to cast and machine the metal into bomb components.
 According to the IAEA, Iran began uranium metal production earlier this year.
 The uranium metal would only be a threat if Iran had already perfected all the other parts needed for a working bomb, such as the high explosives and firing circuit, and had made sure the parts would work together to achieve a nuclear explosion.
 There is ample evidence in the public domain that Iran has tried to achieve that goal (see Weaponization below), but no conclusive evidence that it has succeeded.

 Nuclear weapon potential of Iran’s low-enriched uranium

 Enriching uranium to reactor grade accomplishes most (about two-thirds) of the work needed to reach weapon grade.
-Thus, a dash to weapons could succeed much faster by starting with reactor grade uranium than by starting with natural uranium.
-For that reason, a substantial stockpile of reactor grade uranium in gaseous form is a strategic risk.
-Iran had accumulated such a stockpile, over 16,000 kg, before reducing it under the 2015 nuclear accord.
+Thus, a dash to weapons could succeed more quickly by starting with reactor-grade uranium than by starting with natural uranium.
+For that reason, a substantial stockpile of reactor-grade uranium in gaseous form is a strategic risk.
+Iran had accumulated such a stockpile, more than 16,000 kg, before reducing it under the 2015 nuclear accord.
 Such reactor-grade uranium would still need to be further enriched to weapon grade.